There’s a generation of kids who won’t know the pain of watching a teacher figure out what’s wrong with an overhead projector before a lesson plan.

 When nothing would cooperate, I’d feel terrible for my teacher and even worse for myself when the lesson plan took a turn for the boring.

 (At least with a projector I could write notes to my friends in secret.)

 Now educators have to be even more prepared and agile in their classroom.
 Students are armed with the latest technology, so it’s imperative to stay on top of the trends to get ahead of them.
 Not to stay hip and “with it” — but to keep their attention.

 Everything is SaaS (software-as-a-service) and it’s all on the cloud.
 It’s time to move away from legacy, file-based technologies that make assignments a pain for educators and students alike.
 Especially for students who want to make robots, build models, and explore engineering by using CAD platforms.

 Educators who are still using these legacy platforms struggle with high price tags, a heavy reliance on IT, and limits to where and how students access the software.
-Solve these problems by embracing cloud-native platform services — like Onshape — in your classroom.
+Solve these problems by embracing cloud-native platform services — like Onshape — by teaching CAD in your classroom.

 In a recent webinar, Onshape’s Education Technical Services Team Lead Brien McCormick and Curriculum, Partnerships, and Engagement Manager Matt Shields gave a demonstration using Onshape for an assignment, highlighting the ease of use and minor learning curve.

 Shields earned his Ph.D. in curriculum instruction from the University of Virginia after working as an engineer for a large defense contractor.
 Before joining the team at Onshape, a PTC business, Shields taught at Charlottesville High School for 13 years, where he developed a four-year engineering program.
-During the last year as a teacher, he used Onshape to teach students CAD in the classroom.
+During the last year as a teacher, he began teaching CAD in the classroom using Onshape.
 These tips come from his experience.

 In the webinar “How to Use Onshape Like a Pro in the Classroom,” Shields shared how to: